Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 To setup this photo, I threw his favorite toy and then called him back.
 Then I waited for the right moment with his front legs off the ground and clicked.

-By the way, that toy is a Kong Jumbler.
-It has a small tennis ball inside that rattles around, and two handles so a dog can easily pick it up.
-By the way, that's an Amazon affiliate link.
-If you want to get this ball, there's no extra charge to you, but I'll get a small commission for referring it.
+By the way, that toy is a KONG Jumbler Ball Toy, Large/X-Large (colors may vary) It has a small tennis ball inside that rattles around, and two handles so a dog can easily pick it up.
+By the way, that’s an Amazon affiliate link.
+If you want to get this ball, there’s no extra charge to you, but I’ll get a small commission for referring it.

 We have two of those things, because our other Labrador (Lola) loves it, too.